Authentication Flow

 Overview

 The authentication system implements a secure OAuth2/OIDC flow with Keycloak integration, JWT-based session management, and comprehensive route protection.
-The architecture follows security-by-design principles and provides a seamless user experience across the platform.
+The architecture follows the Backend-For-Frontend (BFF) pattern with security-by-design principles, ensuring that sensitive tokens never reach the client-side while providing a seamless user experience across the platform.

-The system employs two distinct types of JWT tokens that serve different purposes:
+The system employs a secure Backend-For-Frontend (BFF) architecture with two distinct types of JWT tokens:

 - NextAuth Session JWT: A separate JWT created by NextAuth that wraps the Keycloak tokens (access_token, refresh_token) plus session metadata.
-This JWT is stored in the HTTP-only session cookie for browser session management.
+This JWT is stored in the HTTP-only session cookie and acts as an opaque session identifier from the client's perspective.

 Authentication Flow Sequence Diagram